 Frequency response refers to the range of frequencies that your microphone can pick up.
 So, this microphone can only pick up sounds with the range of 60 – 15,000 Hertz.

-From this, you can already tell that the wider it is, the better it is.
-But the frequency response of this camera is actually pretty decent.
-In fact, the Shure SM58 only goes 10 frequencies lower than this and looking at the price difference, that’s really good.
+The frequency response of this microphone is pretty decent.
+In fact, the Shure SM58 only goes 10 frequencies lower than this.
+Looking at the price difference, this is really good.

 Impedance — 300 Ohms

 For the most part, you won’t be able to notice the difference between a microphone with 300 impedance, and one with 150 impedance.
-You will only begin to notice it when you’re using a very long cable with the wire.
+You will only begin to notice it when you’re using a very long cable.

-Basically, when you use really long cables to wire your microphone, the higher the impedance, the more likely it is for you to start to lose some of the top-end of your sound.
-So, if you’re going to be using this across a very large stage, that’s something you definitely need to consider.
+With long cables, the higher the impedance, the more likely the device starts to lose some of the top-end of your sound.
+So, if you’re using this across a very large stage, you need to do some serious consideration.

 While the Shure SM58 is only available in three different versions, this microphone is available in four different versions.
-These versions all contain the same microphone with the same features.
-They only vary slightly in the accessories they come with.
+The major difference between these versions is the accessories that come with it.

-Note the difference in the cables that come with these two devices.
-One is an XLR to ¼ cable, while the other is XLR to XLR.
-So choose either of them according to your needs.
+You should note the difference in the cables that come with these two devices.
+For instance, the first comes with an XLR to ¼ cable, while the second is an XLR to XLR.
+So you are to choose in line with your needs.

-One thing to note about these versions is that unlike the SM58, all of them come with an on/off switch.
-Whether that’s a great thing or not depends on your needs.
-For people who have podcasts, or any other thing that requires them to record themselves, this would be a very welcome idea.
+All these versions come with an on/off switch.
+For people who run podcasts or any other thing that requires self-recording, this device is great.
 You can easily shut it off without having to reach for your sound system.

-On the other hand, if you are a sound engineer, this might not be so nice.
-Because whoever is using the microphone might mistakenly turn it off and leave you wondering why you’re not getting any sound from the microphone.
+On the other hand, if you are a sound engineer, this product comes with its shortcoming.
+This is considering how someone might mistakenly turn it off, leaving you confused about why the sound is not amplified.

 Frequency Response – 50 – 15,000 (Hertz)

-The main thing you need to know about the frequency response of this microphone in comparison to the PG58 is that it’ll pick up a few lower frequencies.
+Compared to the PG58, this microphone is able to pick up a few lower frequencies.
 So, if you want to record sounds at really low frequencies, then this is the better mic of the two.

 Impedance — 150 Ohms

-Most people think that an impedance of lower than 200 Ohms is ideal for a professional microphone.
-Thankfully, this is under 200 Ohms.
-So, if you’re going to be wiring this using a ridiculously long cable, you have nothing to be bothered about.
+Most people think an impedance lower than 200 Ohms is ideal for a professional microphone.
+Thankfully, this microphone fits perfectly into the picture.
+So, if you’re going to be wiring with a very long cable, you have nothing to be bothered about.
 This is because none of your top-end crispiness will go away.

 Shure PG58 Vs SM58 – Unique Pros

-- For people who like the on/off switch, it’s good that this is available in every version of this microphone.
+1. For people who like the on/off switch, it’s good that this is available in every version.

-- It’s available in 4 different versions, which means you get a variety of options to choose from.
-One more than you get with the SM58.
+2. The Shure PG58 comes in 4 different versions.
+This means you get a variety of options to choose from.
+This is one more than you get with the SM58.

-- In terms of tone, this has a bright mid-range with a bit more presence compared to the SM58.
+3. In terms of tone, it has a bright mid-range with a bit more presence compared to the SM58.
 So, you’ll need less EQ to get this sounding well in the mid-range.

 Shure PG58 Vs SM58 – Unique Cons

-- To get a bright mid-range, you need to EQ the sound of this microphone.“What are the Flaws of the Shure SM58”
+3. To get a bright mid-range, you need to EQ the sound of this microphone.“What are the Flaws of the Shure SM58”

-Second, the build quality of most dynamic microphones is simply superb.
-They are usually super solid, very durable, and would go for many years without damaging.
+Second, the build quality of both dynamic microphones is simply superb.
+They are usually solid and very durable.

 |Same as the Shure PG58.|